-- POWER OUT (W) indicates the power being delivered by the amplifier. - ATT is on when the input attenuator is switched in (see Rear Panel Attenuator Switch below). - TX is on when the key line is grounded by the driving transceiver, enabling the amplifier.
+- POWER OUT (W) indicates the power being delivered by the amplifier.
+The display employs a slow decay to make seeing actual peak power easier, especially when transmitting SSB speech.
+After a peak, the reading drops every few milliseconds until the display is dark (if there is no more rf present).
+Also, the 25 LED will vary in brightness to provide a rough indication of the output power at low levels. - ATT is on when the input attenuator is switched in (see Rear Panel Attenuator Switch below). - TX is on when the key line is grounded by the driving transceiver, enabling the amplifier.
 The amplifier is disabled if the TX LED is off.
-Only the power delivered by the driving transceiver is passed through and indicated on the POWER OUT LEDs. - ON indicates when dc power is applied and the Power switch is ON. - Fault lights if a fault condition occurs.
+When the TX LED is off, only the power delivered by the driving transceiver is passed through and indicated on the POWER OUT LEDs. - ON indicates when dc power is applied and the Power switch is ON. - Fault lights if a fault condition occurs.
 Normal operation is suspended and one of the LEDs to the left of the Fault LED also lights.
-See Faults on page 25 for a complete description of the faults and how to correct them.
+See Faults on page 30 for a complete description of the faults and how to correct them.

-A The following front panel controls and indicators are present only if the amplifier is equipped with the optional KXAT100 antenna tuning unit.
-See page 20 for complete ATU operating instructions.
+The following front panel controls and indicators are present only if the amplifier is equipped with the optional KXAT100 antenna tuning unit.
+See page 23 for complete ATU operating instructions.

-3) Antenna Tuning Unit status indicators:

-- SWR: Indicates the Standing Wave Ratio of the load presented to the amplifier by the KXAT100 tuner. - ANT: Indicates the rear panel antenna connector selected (1 or 2). - MODE: Indicates the ATU operating mode Byp (bypass), Man (manual), Auto (automatic)

-4) TUNE switch: Tap TUNE to start an ATU tune operation or to ready the ATU to perform a tune operation when RF drive is applied (see ATU Operation, page 20).
-Hold ANT to select the desired antenna.

-MODE switch: Selects the desired ATU mode (bypass, manual or automatic).
-See ATU Operation, page 20.
+- 3 Antenna Tuning Unit status indicators: - SWR: Indicates the Standing Wave Ratio of the load presented to the amplifier by the KXAT100 tuner. - ANT: Indicates the rear panel antenna connector selected (1 or 2). - MODE: Indicates the ATU operating mode Byp (bypass), Man (manual), Auto (automatic) - TUNE switch: Tap TUNE to start an ATU tune operation or to ready the ATU to perform a tune operation when RF drive is applied (see ATU Operation, page 23).
+Hold ANT to select the desired antenna. - MODE switch: Selects the desired ATU mode (bypass, manual or automatic).
+See ATU Operation, page 23.